Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_llm_as_judge.md

 - `max_tokens` (Number) Defines the max_tokens, if using chat or completion models.
 - `mistral_format` (String) If using mistral provider, select the upstream message format. possible known values include one of ["ollama", "openai"]
 - `output_cost` (Number) Defines the cost per 1M tokens in the output of the AI.
+- `service_tier_factor` (Attributes List) Multiplier applied to the whole request for a service tier.
+No need to configure a standard/default tier, as the default factor is 1.0 if none of the tier is matched. (see [below for nested schema](#nestedatt--config--llm--model--options--service_tier_factor))
 - `temperature` (Number) Defines the matching temperature, if using chat or completion models.
 - `top_k` (Number) Defines the top-k most likely tokens, if supported.
 - `top_p` (Number) Defines the top-p probability mass, if supported.